pohanlee1997/NBA_Playoffs_Prediction/README.md

 ### How to Run the Project
 This project consists of 3 main stages: Data Collection, Data Exploration, and Machine Learning Experiments.
 1. Data Collection(Optional)

-   Note: All datasets are provided in the data/ directory.
-You may directly use them.
+   Note: All datasets are provided in the data directory.
+You could use them directly.

    To colloect the data from online sources
 ```bat